 By now, some of you may have caught on to a little trick about this game.
 Yes, you can cheat quite easily.
 Just don’t press COMP TURN after your move and you can quickly get three in a row just by pressing three buttons in sequence.
 I’m afraid to say, it only took my eight year old son about ten seconds to figure that out on his own.
 I played with this game when it first came out on the market and I didn’t know about this cheat till recently.

 This game plays like the blackjack card game, only there are 10 cards in the deck.
 When the game starts, your dealt a card which is represented by a blinking light.
 You have the option to hit or stand.
 The goal is to get as close to 13 without going over.
 If you want another card, press the Hit Me button.
 Don’t go over 13 or you lose.
 To stand, press Comp Turn and the Merlin will play it’s cards to get as close to 13 as possible.

 The remaining three games are entertaining also.
 If you don’t have a Merlin to play with, there just happens to be an emulation available called Virtual Merlin.
 I originally found it many years ago.
 It was written in 1999.
 Some of the regular links through a Google search lead to quite a few dead ends.
-But I did find an actual download on a Fortune City hosted website.
+But I did find an actual operating emulator on Archive.org.
 The URL is

 Go there and check it out if you get a chance.